Wesleyan-Media-Project/image-video-data-preparation/README.md

 ## Data
-The data created by `01-get-checksum-for-deduplication.ipynb` and `02-filter-data-for-audiovisual-analysis.ipynb` is in .csv format.
-The data returned by `select_ad_metadata.sql` is a result table on Google BigQuery, which can be exported and saved into a csv file.
+The data created by `01-get-checksum-for-deduplication.ipynb` and `02-filter-data-for-audiovisual-analysis.ipynb` is in .csv format. `select-ad-metadata` folder stores three database query scripts. `get_fb_metadata_and_text_ads.R` and `get_google_text_ads.R` select and save query results tables into .csv files.
+The data returned by `get_google_metadata.sql` is a result table on Google BigQuery, which can be exported and saved into a .csv file.

 The data created by `01-get-checksum-for-deduplication.ipynb` (saved as either `outfile.csv`, `google2022_video_info.csv` or `google2022_image_info'.csv` contains the following fields: <br>